 - Resources need to be taken care of; it includes human power and financial power needed for the completion of the project.

-2) Factors which can affect the process– the process where systems development takes place is a highly complicated environment, the complexity is in both ways that is target environment and development environment.
+The process where systems development takes place is a highly complicated environment; the complexity is in both ways that is target environment and the development environment.

 - The skilled human workforce is the high-risk factor.
 The professional must be trained with the newest technology in the market.
-The professionals should be aware of technology and, they should have sound knowledge for implementing tools, methods, and domain in the new project.
+The professionals should be aware of technology and should have sound knowledge for implementing tools, methods, and domains in the new project.

 - The methods must show effectiveness in modeling, testing, version control, and design.
 These factors should prove effectiveness and efficiency.

 - Domain expertise is the demand for skilled professionals.

 - The addition of new features in the required project is a tough job; the team members must keep track of the right fit with current functionality.

 - A flexible methodology is adopted for developing systems.